Nandhini-mv/Material_UI/README.md

  | -------------| ------------|
  | onSliderChange(callback: (value: number, mode: SliderChangeMode) => void)   |  Callback is invoked when the slider slides  <br /> **value** - Current Value of the Slider <br /> **mode** - Dragging state or Mode of the Slider (SliderChangeMode Enum - Begin, Moving, End)    |

+## Slider Implementation with UseCases

 ### Continuous Slider

 Continuous sliders allow users to make selections that don’t require a specific value.
 These sliders are often used to adjust brightness or volume.
 A Pictorial representation of the Continuous Slider with its design parameters is shown below.

 <img width="499" alt="1_Continuous_slider_measurements" src="https://user-images.githubusercontent.com/107906555/177693805-b6afbc1c-2367-4921-b110-69999d12b358.PNG">

 The image shows the measurement of the Continuous Slider to be followed (i.e.) the Slider diameter and track size (both unselected and selected part).
+The two variants of Continuous Slider are described below.

-#### OutSet - Usage
+#### OutSet

 ```js
 //Creating object of the SliderModel class with Slider type as Continue